 Learning Outsource Group would like to extend our heartfelt concern to our clients, partners, and friends during the coronavirus threat.
-Currently, companies and employees are making important decisions about how they will temporarily conduct business while dealing with the complexities of this issue.
-Most companies are committing to social distancing and a telecommuting model for their organizations.
+Currently, companies and employees are making important decisions about how they are conducting business while dealing with the complexities of social distancing and a telecommuting model for their organizations.

 We are continually adapting our operations and services as well to support the needs of our most important partners, our clients.